The PROCESS Statement

 PRINT (FILE1.TAL,Sums19.TALLY(1));[24]

 With earlier builds this created a problem: when another statement was added before the PROCESS statement, like the highlighted COPY JZSmth;[19] the statement index of the PROCESS statement changed and the statement had to be edited to a new value, perhaps Sums20.TALLY.
-To prevent this error, MANASYS inserts SID(19) to fix the statement index of the Process statement as 19.
+To prevent this error, MANASYS inserts SID(19) to fix the statement index of the PROCESS statement as 19.
 It doesn’t matter that this duplicates the statement index of the COPY statement.
+It would however create errors if it was the same as another PROCESS statement.
+If this problem arises, remove the SID option and click [Check] to have MANASYS add another one.

 UPDATE